chrisbroski/fetchbot/README.md

 #### Node.js

 Node.js is working great for AI programming.
-A low-level language like C doens't have the advanced abstractions needed and a Duplo language like Arduino is appropraite only for animatronics.
+A low-level language like C doesn't have the advanced abstractions needed and a Duplo language like Arduino is appropriate only for animatronics.
 Lisp or Erlang are better than the JavaScript in this respect but I don't know those languages.
 Why didn't I use Python?
 Um, hey, look over there!
 A robot!

 Use [n](https://github.com/tj/n) to install and upgrade Node.js on your Raspberry Pi.
 Everything else sucks.